 The pain of your injuries may have made it impossible for you to return to work.
 Your condition may improve with treatment, and you may eventually be able to return to your job, but there is no guarantee.
 Often, victims of whiplash have lingering effects even after undergoing treatment.

 You may continue to suffer from pain and limited range of motion for years after the accident.
 If the type of work that you used to do requires you to be active and able to complete physically demanding tasks, you may never be able to return to the job you had prior to the accident.

 The medical bills and lost income may have left your family struggling to cope financially.
 You may have exhausted your emergency fund and dipped into your retirement savings to cover essential living expenses, such as housing, utilities, and food.
 The situation may be untenable, and you may be searching for a way to get some relief.

-A Dallas rear-end collisions lawyer may be able to help.
+Dallas rear-end collisions lawyer may be able to help.
 Ben Crump Law, PLLC, has assisted victims of personal injuries across the United States.
-We may be able to file a personal injury lawsuit against the driver who caused the accident to seek financial compensation to cover the medical expenses you have incurred so far, costs for future care, lost income, lost or reduced earning potential, and pain and suffering.
+We may be able to file an insurance claim or lawsuit against the driver who caused the accident to seek financial compensation to cover the medical expenses you have incurred so far, costs for future care, lost income, lost or reduced earning potential, and pain and suffering.

 Call our office at 800-959-1444 to talk to a member of our staff about how the crash has affected you and your family and what we may be able to do to help you.